 The better you know every member of the team, especially those you are responsible for leading, the greater the likelihood that you'll be able to avoid making foolish mistakes.
 Sculley learned the embarrassing way that valuable employees—including the ones without business acumen but with a true vision—are the core of every team.

-By learning from the lessons of leaders who have gone, and experienced leadership failures, before you, you can help avoid those pitfalls and become a more effective leader for your team as a whole.
+By learning from the lessons of leaders who have gone and experienced leadership failures before you, you can help avoid those pitfalls and become a more effective leader for your team.
 Looking for more ways to improve your leadership strategy for innovation?
-Contact me.
+Consider reaching out to Techtrend, an innovation agency that has the expertise and experience.